 20 years ago, I started running my own business from a home office.
-Having spent my adult life up to that time in a corporate environment, it was a steep learning curve to be focused and productive.
-Here, seven tips to help you get comfortable in this new situation and set you up to have a smooth transition when you do go back to working on-site.
+It was a steep learning curve to be focused and productive after spending 17 years in a corporate environment.
+Be productive remotely and set yourself up to have a smooth transition when you go back to working on-site.

 - Get up at the same time you always have.
-This isn’t going to last forever.
-(Is it?)
 Keep your biological clock on your normal schedule so re-entry isn’t brutal.
 Whatever time you used to spend commuting, use that time to slow down your morning routine a bit.
-No one I know complains about having too little to do and too much time to do it.
 Take advantage of these found minutes.
-Savor your first cup of coffee/tea, read a few pages of a book, or perhaps yoga or meditation is your thing.
 What have you wanted to do but never had even 20 extra minutes to do it?
 Well, now you do.

 - Work your regular hours.
-Just because your office is in your home doesn’t mean you should think about work 24/7.
+A home office doesn’t mean you should think about work 24/7.
 Set clear boundaries for yourself.
-Whenever you used to start the workday and pack it up at the end of the day, try to keep those same hours.
+Start and end the workday a close to normal as possible.

 - Look how you want to sound.
-Shower, fix yourself up (for me that means hair and makeup, but you do you) and put on decent clothes.
+Shower and put on decent clothes.
 By decent I mean not spending all day in your pajamas, holey sweats or yard-work clothes.
-For most of us it’s hard to feel professional sitting in your robe and underwear with bed head.
-But yes, to slippers.
+It’s hard to feel — or be — professional sitting in your robe and underwear with bed head.

 - Ask: Is this what I should be doing?
-Household chores you dread now start to look more appealing when you’re faced with a work project or task you don’t like.
-Be mindful of how much you drift away from work work to do personal work.
-And that definition of personal work can get blurry.
+Household tasks vie for attention when you’re home all day.
+No more “out of sight out of mind.”
+Be mindful of getting distracted and drifting away from work.
 Use the same criteria you would if you were in your office.
 Would you make a doctor or car service appointment from your office?
 Then it’s probably OK to do that working from home.
-Would you clean out your kitchen junk drawer from your office?
+Would you clean out your kitchen junk drawer?
 Back to work, you.

 - Look out for loneliness.
-When you’re used to being around people all day, sooner or later working from home can feel isolating – even lonely.
+After being around people all day, working from home has the potential to feel isolating.
 (Of course, not if your entire family is at home, too.
 But that’s a different blog post.)
-If you find yourself missing the company of other people, consider having video conferences – not just conference calls.
-Reach out to co-workers with questions or thoughts that you would have talked to them about in the office.
-The difference here is that you never know when you’re interrupting since you can’t see what they’re doing.
+Reach out to co-workers with questions or thoughts you would have talked to them about in the office.
 Have a conversation about the best process for keeping in touch now that you can’t just poke your head in their office.
-Email is just as isolating, so pick up the phone.

 - Get some fresh air.
-One of our pups needs a short midday walk, which is a nice break and re-fuels energy for the afternoon.
-Getting outside for 10 minutes midday is a good practice anytime.
-But right now, when social distancing compliance means spending nearly 24/7 inside, give your brain a break.
+Get outside for 10 minutes.
+Give your brain a break.
 Leave your phone on the desk and clear your head during a walk around the block.

-Come back here for two more posts about working from home (leading your team and managing your family dynamics).
-Or better yet, get quick tips each week.
+Get quick tips each week.
 The Minute Shift takes 60 seconds or under to read and smart people tell me it’s time well spent.
-You’re smart, right? 😉